Cr4sh/openreil/docs/README.md

 print exp_ip
 ```

 You also can compare expressions, OpenREIL will care about commutativity and other important things.
-To match any valid expression <m>symbolic.SymAny</m> object is used:
+To match any valid expression `symbolic.SymAny` object is used:

 ```python
 # compare expressions